nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_JSL02/Module_2_StudentNo_Classcode_Group_Name-Surname_JSL02-main/Module_2_StudentNo_Classcode_Group_Name-Surname_JSL02-main/README.md

 ### Overall Learning Experience

-- Using different codes to test the project to to ensure that validation works correctly under the condition I want was a bit overwhelming.
+- Using different codes to test the project to ensure that validation works correctly under the condition I want was a bit overwhelming.
 I got to learn that debugging is also part of the learning process.
 I should actually give "Testing and Debugging" more practice.